IS-UMK/lemkis/concurency/processes/shared_memory.md

 The `wait(nullptr)` function is used to wait for a child process to terminate.
 It serves an important purpose in process management when dealing with forked child processes in a program.

+Is this program correct?
 Does this code works?
-If not can you guess why not and can you fix it (it might be profitable to go to [semaphores](https://github.com/IS-UMK/lemkis/blob/master/concurency/processes/semaphores.md).
+If not can you guess why not and can you fix it (it might be profitable to go to [semaphores](https://github.com/IS-UMK/lemkis/blob/master/concurency/processes/semaphores.md)).

 ---